ekobi/meteor-groupaccount/packages/groupaccount-signin/README.md

 In your js source:

 ```
-    Template.groupAccountSignin._gaOverride ("myGroupAccountSignin");
+    Template.groupSignIn._gaOverride ("myGroupSignIn");
 ```

-As you implement `myGroupAccountSignin` in your HTML, you can use reactive data from the template helper `_gsiFormInfo` to control form elements.
+As you implement `myGroupSignIn` in your HTML, you can use reactive data from the template helper `_gsiFormInfo` to control form elements.
 Invoking with no parameters gets you all the available data.
 Or you can pluck specific elements like this:

 ```
     {{#if _gsiFormInfo "memberInputActive"}}